 Technology.
 In building off of active compounds that are already present and effective in the human body, and can be tested and developed as traditional drugs, VastBiome’s disruptive approach utilizes proprietary bioinformatics and AI/ML models, and has the potential to substantially lower the cost, safety, and efficacy risks typically associated with new drug compounds.

 Data Engine.
-The VastBiome data engine has amassed 13,000 patient gut microbiome samples.
-5000 of which are whole genome shotgun sequenced.
-1000+ proprietary gut microbiome and blood samples we sequenced ourselves.
+The VastBiome data engine has amassed 25,000 patient gut microbiome samples, all of which are whole genome shotgun sequenced.
 Moreover, VastBiome has taken the time to generate clean, tagged, organized, high-value data.
-Per the CEO of Novartis: “the first thing we’ve learned is the importance of having outstanding data to actually base your machine learning on.
+Per the CEO of Novartis “the first thing we’ve learned is the importance of having outstanding data to actually base your machine learning on.
 In our own shop, we’ve been working on a few big projects, and we’ve had to spend most of the time just cleaning the data sets before you can even run the algorithm.
 That’s taken us years just to clean the datasets.
 I think people underestimate how little clean data there is out there, and how hard it is to clean and link the data.”
 VastBiome’s focus on transparent model behavior, data featurization, robust annotation, and knowledge representation fit well with many crucial needs widely recognized by pharma partners, representing a valuable asset for partnership.

-The company’s upcoming 1000-patient observational study will become the largest study in the world for patients with checkpoint therapy and testing their gut microbiome.
+The company’s 800 patient observational study (PARADIGM) will become the largest study in the world for patients with checkpoint therapy and testing their gut microbiome.
 This data is of great value to the biopharma industry broadly, with many companies having already approached VB to access their current and future data.

 Leveraging Major Industry Trends